Importance of the Topic:

 - Discuss with a partner the type of information you should and should not post on any email or social media explaining the reasons for your choices.

 - List things you should and should not do when using an ATM machine to ensure that you keep your information as safe as possible.

-- If you are a teacher and want a couple of class activities dealing with password security check the material at http://usingtechnologybetter.com/two-classroom-activities-for-teaching-students-about-password-security/.
+- If you are a teacher and want a couple of class activities dealing with password security, please click here to check the material available.